meditation 109

 Liberation and bondage are merely reflections in one's consciousness, like the reflection of sun in water.
 These words (liberation and bondage) are there to terrify the ignorant.
 I am really neither bound nor free.

-I find it interesting that the preeminent Song dynasty Neo-Cunfucian, Chu Hsi (Zhu Xi; 1130–1200), employed a similar simile to somewhat similarly illustrate a somewhat similar point: Ultimately, for the Metaphysical person, the Supreme Ultimate, though found in all things, is not cut up into pieces.
+Also, Kashmir itself lies on a tributary of the ancient Silk Road, so we should not find it surprising that preeminent Song dynasty Neo-Confucian Chu Hsi (Zhu Xi; 1130 – 1200), employed a similar simile to mirror a similar point: that ultimately, for the Metaphysical person, the Supreme Ultimate, though found in all things, is not cut up into pieces.
 Rather, it is like the one moon's reflection in ten thousand streams.
 Whereas for the Non-Metaphysical person, it is not.

-(Leibniz knew his Chu Hsi, and his system reflects Chu'sas well as those of some Buddhisms: a case of Silk Road contagion?)
+Leibniz, in turn, knew his Chu Hsi, and his system reflects Chu's—as well as those of some Buddhisms: another case of Silk Road contagion.

-In this verse, the scripture veers into the use of apophatic rhetoric (i.e., I am neither bound nor free) to seem more relevant to the collapse of conventional logic and semantics that takes place when these two structures of mentation are confronted with the impossibility of saying the unsayable.
+In this verse, the scripture veers into the use of apophatic rhetoric (i.e., I am neither bound nor free) to seem more relevant to the collapse of conventional logic and semantics that takes place when words are confronted with the impossibility of saying the unsayable, signifying the unsignafiable.

 Swami Lakshmanjoo classifies this way as Shakta-upaya, or the method of Energy.